Aattanayagann: Plot

-Lingam (Sakthi), the younger son of (Nassar), leads life in his own way.
-He, along with his set of friends (which includes (Santhanam) and Lollu Sabha Jeeva), go around town enjoying life.
-Lingam's father is against his ways and compares him with his elder brother Chandran (Adithya Menon), who runs a software firm in Hyderabad and is caring towards the family.
+Lingam (Sakthi) leads life in his own way.
+He, along with his set of friends, go around town enjoying life.
+Lingam's father (Nassar) is against his ways and compares him with his elder brother Chandran (Adithya), who runs a software firm in Hyderabad and is caring towards the family.
 Lingam falls in love with Radhika (Ramya Nambeesan) and decides to make her sister Indira (Meera Vasudevan) enter wedlock with his brother.
 After their marriage, Chandran takes Indira to Hyderabad, but she comes across a startling truth that Chandran is a dreaded don in Andhra Pradesh and that he had hid this truth to his family.
 Lingam has to set things right.
 He promises Indira and Radhika that he would bring his brother back to right ways.
 A hindrance to his mission is Pettinaidu (Ravi Kale), who has a score to settle with Chandran.
 Does Lingam succeed in his mission or not forms the climax.